 What is Music Camp?

-For the past 15 years Northern Lights Bluegrass and Old Time Music Society has hosted an all ages Music Education Camp prior to its annual Music Festival.
-Multi-skill level classes are taught in the various acoustic instruments found within the Bluegrass and Old Time genres, such as banjo, fiddle, mandolin, bass, guitar, dobro, voice and even an introductory class for children’s music.
-Festival mainstage artists arrive early to our festival site to provide professional level instruction to all our campers!
+- WHAT? – Northern Lights Bluegrass and Old Time Music Society hosts an all ages Music Camp prior to its annual Music Festival.
+Multi-skill level classes are taught in various acoustic instruments found within the Bluegrass and Old Time genres, such as banjo, fiddle, mandolin, bass, guitar, dobro, voice and even an introductory class for children’s music.
+Special interest workshops or ‘mini-workshops’ on various topics will be offered throughout the week on a drop-in basis.
+Of course there are also lots of jams, both organized and spontaneous!

-Our 2021 Music Camp will still be held 20KM NE of Big River, Saskatchewan at the Ness Creek site we know and love!
-The Ness Creek site makes for a remote getaway in a rustic setting among the beautiful boreal forest!
+- WHERE? – Our Music Camp is held 20KM NE of Big River, Saskatchewan at the Ness Creek site.
+The location makes for a remote getaway in a rustic setting among the beautiful boreal forest!
 Need directions?
 Click HERE.

 The Northern Lights Music camp provides a friendly, non-competitive environment for musicians of ALL AGES and SKILL LEVELS.
 Perhaps you are just getting started in music?
 Or you are a skilled player looking to hone your skills?
 We have a class for you!